overtone/overtone/README.md

     user=> (demo 5 (pan2 (sin-osc 440)))

-    ; Defining a new synthesizer instrument with the definst macro will return a function which ; can be used to trigger the inst.
+    ; Defining a new synthesizer instrument with the definst macro will return a ; function which can be used to trigger the inst.

     user=> (definst beep [freq 440] (sin-osc freq)) user=> (beep)
     user=> (stop)

-    ; Call the ctl function to modulate any params and to eventually kill that instrumetn:
+    ; Call the ctl function to modulate any params and to eventually kill that instrument:

     user=> (beep)
     user=> (ctl beep :freq 880)
     user=> (kill beep)
-    user=> (quit)
+    user=> (stop) # (this command will kill all running synths)

 ### Getting Started Videos